denniskaselow/dartemis/README.md

 darteroids
 ==========
-Probably the first "game" that has been implemented using dartemis http://denniskaselow.github.com/dartemis/example/darteroids/darteroids.html
+An example game that has been implemented using dartemis:

+http://denniskaselow.github.com/dartemis/example/darteroids/darteroids.html